 In 2002, our Winchester facilities produced approximately \$93.5 million sales value of finished product and our Fernley facility produced approximately \$53.7 million sales value of finished product.
 Total annual capacity at December 31, 2002 was approximately \$225 million sales value of finished product.
 As of December 31, 2002, our construction in process totaled approximately \$29.7 million.
 The construction in process consisted primarily of four production lines in various stages of completion at our Winchester and Fernley facilities and a plastic processing plant at our Winchester facility.
-We currently expect that the production lines in process will be completed and put into service in 2003 or 2004 and that the plastic processing plant in process will be completed and put into service in early 2003.
+We currently expect that the production lines in process will be completed and put into service in early 2003.
 When the construction in process is completed, we estimate our Winchester and Fernley facilities will be capable of producing a total of approximately \$285 million sales value of finished product annually.